IliasMAOUDJ/qiBulletML/README.md

     -h, --help                                    Show this help message and exit -s, --save                                    Save trained model into a "h5" file -im path_folder, --import_image path_folder   Get new images from path_folder

+# for chatBot
+$ python src/train_chatbot.py

+*It is possible to add more dialogue options by filling "src/intents.json"
 ```